We’re here to help

 Type 1 diabetes has a huge impact on the physical and mental health of the more than 130,000 Australians who live with it.
 Studies have shown that it’s common for people living with T1D to experience worries, fears and other negative feelings related to their health and wellbeing at some stage – including diabetes distress and burnout.

 That’s why it’s so important for people living with T1D to have access to a robust support system.

-We’re here to support you.
-Our community programs cater to a range of people in the T1D community, no matter your age or connection to diabetes, we will connect you with others who understand.
+JDRF Australia is here to support you.
+Our community programs cater to a range of people in the T1D community, no matter your age or connection to diabetes, and help you to connect with others who understand.